WNEW-FM 102.7

 "Do you like Tim Hardin?"
 Wally Ballou: "Tim who?"

-This is a really strange aircheck of Bob & Ray hosting a progressive rock music show which played from 5-6 pm on Sundays.
+This is a really strange aircheck of Bob & Ray hosting a progressive rock music show that played from 5-6 pm on Sundays.

 It's hard to tell whether Bob & Ray were somehow under contract to Metromedia so they tried to fit them into WNEW-FM or whether it was something they wanted to do.
 One of the interesting things about the show is that it wasn't about hit music - none of the songs played in this sample are part of the progressive rock canon, although some of the acts were.
 Either some over-hip producer decided to make this show about obscurity (it almost sounds like a Rhino Nuggets compilation) or someone was pulling tracks out of the air.